Techtesh/AWS-CLF-C01-test/Questions.md

 ### Which of the following BEST describe the AWS pricing model?
 (Select TWO)

 - [ ] Fixed-term.
-- [ ] Pay-as-you-go.
+- [y] Pay-as-you-go.
 - [ ] Colocation.
 - [ ] Planned.
-- [ ] Variable cost.
+- [y] Variable cost.

 **[⬆ Back to Top](#table-of-contents)**

 ### Under the shared responsibility model, which of the following tasks are the responsibility of the AWS customer?
 (Select TWO)

-- [ ] Ensuring that application data is encrypted at rest.
+- [y] Ensuring that application data is encrypted at rest.
 - [ ] Ensuring that AWS NTP servers are set to the correct time.
-- [ ] Ensuring that users have received security training in the use of AWS services.
+- [y] Ensuring that users have received security training in the use of AWS services.
 - [ ] Ensuring that access to data centers is restricted.
 - [ ] Ensuring that hardware is disposed of properly.

+--------Till Here-------
 **[⬆ Back to Top](#table-of-contents)**

 ### A customer is using multiple AWS accounts with separate billing.
 How can the customer take advantage of volume discounts with minimal impact to the AWS resources?